tydeu/folktale/README.md

 # Folktale

-Formalized Knights and Knaves logic puzzles for Lean 4.
+Knights and Knaves logic puzzles formalized in Lean 4.
 See the `puzzles` directory for examples.